dteske25/dotnet-stack-template/README.md

 docker container ls
 ```

 ```
 dotnet tool install --global dotnet-ef
 ```

 ```
 dotnet ef database update --project .\DotnetStack.DataAccessHandlers\ --startup-project .\DotnetStack.Api\
 ```

+> When using the `ef` tools, because of how DI was set up, you'll need to specify both a project and a startup project

 ## Adding Migrations

+As you make changes to the DB, you can add additional migrations by running the following, specifying a `<MigrationName>`

 ```
 dotnet ef migrations add <MigrationName> --project .\DotnetStack.DataAccessHandlers\ --startup-project .\DotnetStack.Api\
 ```